-- For more information on SIFoCC, its membership and its work, please visit www.sifocc.org or contact the Head of SIFoCC secretariat email@example.com
+For more information on SIFoCC, its membership and its work, please visit www.sifocc.org (external link, opens in a new tab) or contact the Head of SIFoCC secretariat email@example.com

 - SIFoCC exists to share best practice, further the rule of law and assist the commercial courts of developing jurisdictions